-If you want your business’s first impression to be a positive one, do you do so with your voicemail greeting.
+If you want your business’s first impression to be a positive one, improve your business voicemail greeting.
 You want your greeting to be such that it matches your business’s good image.

 If you need some help in forming a memorable business voicemail greetings on your VoIP communication system, here are 20 quick tips to help you do so.

-When recording your business greeting, be sure to identify and introduce you and your business.
+When recording your business voicemail greeting, be sure to identify and introduce yourself and your business.
 This helps to confirm your caller that they have reached whom they intended.

 Instead of having the typical “You’ve reached ABA Corporation.
 Please leave your message after the beep”, make it unique and interesting.